paul1956/CareLink/README.md

 ## What's New in this release

+New in 3.8.1.2
+- Fix for repeated checks for update while waiting for user interaction

 New in 3.8.1.1
 - Added display of high and low Standard Deviations
 - All tables except the 3 country pages now support exporting data to clipboard and many to Excel with formatting